CONFIDE: Contextual Finite Differences Modelling of PDEs: Experimental and implementation details

-The partial derivatives are estimated using standard numerical schemes for each point in the patch.
+The partial derivatives are estimated using standard numerical schemes for each point in time and space.
 We choose discretization parameters $\Delta x$ for the spatial axis and $\Delta t$ for the temporal axis where we solve the PDE numerically on the grid points $\{(i\Delta x, j\Delta t)\}_{i=0, j=0}^{N_x, N_t}$ with $L=N_x \Delta x$ and $T=N_t \Delta t$.
 Let us denote the numerical solution with $\hat{u}_{i,j}$.
 We use the \emph{forward-time central-space} scheme, so a second order scheme from \eqref{eq:general_PDE} would be

 We refer the reader to \cite{strikwerda2004finite} for a complete explanation.